 Ruaha National Park Safaris

-Ruaha National Park is the second-largest national park in Tanzania.
-Encompassing over 10 000km² of diverse habitats, this remote and wild park is located almost in the centre of the country and makes a great combination with both the Selous Game Reserve and the Mahale National Park.
+Ruaha National Park is the largest national park in Tanzania.
+Encompassing over 20 000km² of diverse habitats, this remote park is located almost in the centre of the country and makes a great combination with both the Selous Game Reserve and the Mahale National Park.

 When it comes to wildlife, a safari to Ruaha isn't likely to disappoint.
-The park is home to large herds of elephant, buffalo and zebra and a significant complement of predators, including lion, wild dog, leopard and cheetah.
-Some of the rarer species found here include the lesser kudu, sable and roan antelopes.
+The park houses large herds of elephant, buffalo and zebra and a significant complement of predators, including lion, wild dog, leopard and cheetah.
+Ruaha also boasts being the only National Park in Tanzania where Greater Kudu can be found.

-Ruaha's vast buffalo population is feverishly pursued by large prides of lion, sometimes numbering up to 20 lions, making for some riveting interactions.
-Birdlife in Ruaha National Park is exceptional, with over 350 species found here.
+Ruaha's vast buffalo population is feverishly pursued by large prides of lion, sometimes numbering up to 20, making for some riveting interactions.